aiven/devportal/docs/products/kafka/concepts/monitor-consumer-group.rst

 Monitoring consumer groups in Aiven for Apache Kafka®
 ======================================================

-With Aiven Kafka dashboards and telemetry, you can monitor the performance and system resources of your Aiven for Apache Kafka service.
+With Aiven for Apache Kafka® dashboards and telemetry, you can monitor the performance and system resources of your Aiven for Apache Kafka service.
 Aiven provides pre-built dashboards and telemetry for your service, allowing you to collect and visualize telemetry data using InfluxDB® and Grafana®.
 Aiven streamlines the process by automatically configuring the dashboards for each of your Aiven Kafka instances.

 This section builds on the :doc:`service integrations </docs/platform/concepts/service-integration>` documentation and provides an in-depth look at consumer group graphs and related key terminology in Aiven for Apache Kafka®.
 Consumer group graphs offer valuable insights into the behavior of Apache Kafka consumers, which is crucial for maintaining a continuously running production Kafka system.